KimberlyWairimu/leetcode/README.md

 - We start with the base values (1 step → 1 way, 2 steps → 2 ways).
 - We iteratively compute the next step using a + b (Sum of the previous two steps).

-## Performance and Complexity Analysis
+## 3.Performance and Complexity Analysis

 | Metric               | Value        | Performance                            |
 | -------------------- | ------------ | -------------------------------------- |